siddiq-ferhad/PF-Assignment-Part2/PART2.md

 ### To Do

-List all the features not yet done.
-Remove this section if there is no incomplete requirements.

-1)The pod cannot attack the zombie that nearest to its
+1) The pod cannot attack the zombie that nearest to it.

 ## Additional Features

-none
+None

 ## Contributions

-List down the contribution of each group members.

 SIDDIQ FERHAD BIN KHAIRIL ANUAL

 1. Generate game board according to the number of rows and columns
 2. Design the gameboard
-3. Save and Load feature
+3. Save and load feature
 4. Alien Movements
-5. help fix bugs
+5. Help fix bugs
-6. board objects function
+6. Board objects function
-7. help function
+7. Help function

 MUHAMMAD RINO FRAWIDYA BIN SUHERI